A New Normal

 Of course, like all clichés, it prevails because of the kernel of truth at its core.
 The grieving loved ones who speak these words mean them completely.
 But I would argue that (a) they aren’t particularly helpful, and (b) they’re just one facet of the highly complex structure of grief.

 For most people, however, their "normal" (albeit incredibly disturbing and upsetting) grief symptoms largely dissipate within 18 months.
-While the griever has not necessarily ‘moved on’, the most acutely painful sensations have shifted.
-As researchers Jordan & Litz put it, over time, “the griever is able to come to an acceptance of irrevocably changed circumstances and re-engage in life.”
+While the griever has not necessarily "moved on," the most acutely painful sensations have shifted.
+As researchers Jordan and Litz put it, over time, “the griever is able to come to an acceptance of irrevocably changed circumstances and re-engage in life.”